 The Institute’s Catholicity is underwritten in its Memorandum and Articles of Association and in the composition of its Trustees and Council of Members.
 It is given reality through the Catholic commitment of the academic staff, and through students who are attracted to the Institute by its ethos and purpose.

-Patrons include His Excellency Cardinal Cormac Murphy O’Connor and His Grace, the Rt Revd Peter Smith, Archbishop of Southwark, who have supported the Institute over many years.
+Patrons include: Professor Mary McAleese, former President of Ireland; His Excellency Cardinal Cormac Murphy O’Connor; His Grace, The Lord Williams, former Archbishop of Canterbury; and His Grace, the Rt Revd Peter Smith, Archbishop of Southwark, who have supported the Institute over many years.
 Twelve international women’s religious congregations provided the Foundation Members of the original Board of the Institute.

 Since its establishment, the Institute has enjoyed a strong working relationship with successive Bishops of East Anglia.
-Bishop Michael Evans, the current Bishop, appointed the Institute as the Diocesan Centre for the Catholic Certificate of Religious Studies.
-Bishop Michael visits the Institute several times a year, while our staff serve on the Diocesan Commission for Evangelisation.
+The late Bishop Michael Evans appointed the Institute as the Diocesan Centre for the Catholic Certificate of Religious Studies.
+We continue with this commitment with the current Bishop Alan Hopes, as our staff serve on the Diocesan Commission for Evangelisation and coordinate the CCRS and new programmes.

 The Cambridge Theological Federation values us for the Catholic perspective we bring to the shared teaching and common life of the Federation.
 Offering this perspective is our responsibility and our privilege.